gravity-ui/page-constructor/test-utils/docs/README.md

 #### Avoid Direct Node Access

+Avoiding direct Node access in testing is essential for several reasons.
+Testing Library methods emulate user behavior, ensuring that tests focus on the actual user experience.
+They encourage best practices by prioritizing output over implementation details, resulting in more resilient tests.
+Additionally, using Testing Library methods improves test maintainability by shielding tests from structural changes in components, enhances test readability, and makes tests more portable and reusable.
+Overall, this approach promotes testing best practices, improves maintainability, and ensures effective tests as your codebase evolves.

-It is important to avoid direct Node access when writing [tests](./avoid-direct-node-access.md).
+It is important to avoid direct Node access when writing tests.
 This means refraining from using methods like `querySelector` or `querySelectorAll`.
 Instead, we should rely on testing library methods such as `getByRole`, `getByText`, or `getByTestId` to access components.

 In some cases, the prop being tested may have an impact on a deeply nested container within the component.
 It can be tempting to access this container using `querySelector` or similar methods.
 However, it is advised to resist this temptation and continue utilizing the recommended testing library methods for accessing and interacting with components.